neomatrix369/awesome-ai-ml-dl/examples/nlp-java-jvm/README.md

 **Docker image on Docker Hub**

 Find the [NLP Java/JVM Docker Image on Docker Hub](https://hub.docker.com/r/neomatrix369/nlp-java).
-The `push-nlp-java-docker-image-to-hub.sh` script pushes the image to the Docker hub and the `runInDocker.sh` script runs it from the local repository.
+The `docker-runner.sh --pushImageToHub` script pushes the image to the Docker hub and the `docker-runner.sh --runContainer` script runs it from the local repository.
 If absent, in the the local repository, it downloads this image from Docker Hub.

 # Contributing